x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 - In the EAC, go to **Mail flow** \> **Rules**, select the rule, click **Edit**![Edit icon](../../media/ITPro_EAC_EditIcon.gif), and verify the settings of the rule.

-- In the Exchange Management Shell, replace  _\<Rule Name\>_ with the name of the rule, and run this command to verify the property values:
+- In Exchange Online PowerShell, replace  _\<Rule Name\>_ with the name of the rule, and run this command to verify the property values:

   ```
   Get-TransportRule -Identity "<Rule Name>" | Format-List Name,FromScope,RouteMessageOutboundConnector,ExceptIfHeaderContainsMessageHeader,ExceptIfHeaderContainsWords,StopRuleProcessing